 But what I’ve learned is that intentional deprivation does not cure a covetous heart.
-It’s funny, when we lived in an apartment, we would look online at bigger and nicer apartments.
-Now that we live in an RV, we browse ads for bigger and nicer RV’s.
+It’s funny when we lived in an apartment, we would look online at bigger and nicer apartments.
+But when we were living full time in an RV, we would browse ads for bigger and nicer RVs.
 And I have no reason to believe that if we lived in a mansion, we wouldn’t be jealously researching larger mansions, too.
 Changing living situations didn’t somehow abolish the greed in my heart.

 This shouldn’t have been surprising.
 Asceticism is not the means to shrinking covetousness (not that living like opulent motor-gypsies really qualifies as asceticism).
 Paul says in Colossians that “self-made religion and asceticism and severity to the body,” are of “no value in stopping the indulgence of the flesh” (Col 2:23).
 Legalistic self-flagellation has the appearance of religion, but it’s only the enchantment of a greater affection that makes a man deny himself, take up his cross, and follow Jesus.
 Our hearts will continue to hunt out idols for temporary joys, only to be disappointed and return to the hunt for more.